Baha al-Din Qaraqush: Object of satire

 Despite the high esteem he was held in by contemporaries, Qaraqush was best known in later times as the eponymous 'hero' of a collection of satirical anecdotes known as Kitāb al-fāshūsh fi Aḥkām Qarāqūsh, or 'Book on the Stupidity in the Judgements of Qaraqush'.
 The book contains a series of supposed absurd verdicts by Qaraqush, who in later editions is portrayed as a sultan.
 Begun by Ibn Mammati, its stories circulated widely in Egypt, and were collected and rewritten by Abu'l-Fadl Abd al-Rahman al-Suyuti (1445–1505) and Abd al-Salam al-Malki (1564–1668).
 It is unclear why Ibn Mammati should have chosen Qaraqush as the subject for this collection, as the stories have no relation to the real person.
 Already Ibn Khallikan was obliged to comment on these stories:

 Modern historians speculate on a political rivalry between the two men, but the only known clash between the two is Ibn Mammati opposing Qaraqush' appointment as regent over al-Mansur due to his age.
-At any rate, the exaggerated stories circulated by Ibn Mammati to discredit his rival succeeded: the work proved so popular that the historical person has been forever overshadowed by the anecdotes, and the name 'Qaraqush' has become a "byword of stupidity", and as "a symbol of a lunatic tyrant".
+At any rate, the exaggerated stories circulated by Ibn Mammati to discredit his rival succeeded: the work proved so popular that the historical person has been forever overshadowed by the anecdotes, and the name 'Qaraqush' has become a "byword of stupidity", and a "symbol of a lunatic tyrant".